 Read more below to find out what opportunities we offer.

 The University of Exeter Sport through our fifty Sports Clubs and key partners, offer students the opportunity to play above and beyond University competition.
 Partnerships with clubs such as ISCA (women's hockey), allow students to play in national league competition, ensuring opportunities to develop skills on a regular basis.

 If you would like to find out more about our playing opportunites regionally and nationally, please get in contact by completing our expression of interest form.

-Pitch Up and Play are weekly sport sessions that offer non-competitive opportunities to play sport, with no committment.
-Each session has a student activator at to welcome you in, answer any questions you have and help you get invovled.
+Pitch Up and Play are weekly sports sessions that offer non-competitive opportunities to play sports, with no commitment.
+Each session has a student activator at to welcome you in, answer any questions you have and help you get involved.
 On top of this, they are a great way to try something totally different and meet new people!